MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

 # Explore fundamentals of data visualization with Power BI

-In this exercise you'll use Microsoft Power BI Desktop to create a data model and a report containing interactive data visualizations.
+By completing this lab, you'll learn how to import and model data from multiple sources in Power BI Desktop, create relationships and hierarchies for deeper analysis, and format and categorize data to enhance visualization.
+You'll build interactive reports using tables, charts, and maps, and explore data insights through drill-down and cross-highlighting features.
+These skills will enable you to transform raw data into compelling visual stories and actionable business intelligence.

 This lab will take approximately **20** minutes to complete.